Azed96/PongGame/README.md

 * University project about Ping-Pong Game

+## Installation
+In a terminal, Please open "EnLigneTD2" folder and start the server
+* From the command line: `node index.js`

+You don't have to install node-module because I have done it before with `npm install` & `npm install node --save` & `npm install express --save` & `npm install socket.io --save`

+* To start playing, open the StartGame.html file.

 ## How to play ?
 👉If you choose the mode "Against computer" please click on the Ready button and the space key on your keyboard to start the game.
 The winner is the player who scores 5 goals.
 To restart another game, just click on the Ready button.